Skip to main content

 • “The characters feel more memorable, the art style is more striking and consistent, and the storytelling delivers a tighter, more satisfying sword-and-sorcery experience.”

-• “The writing and voice acting are extremely poor, but they're enjoyable in the same way the bad story and acting in Resident Evil are enjoyable.”
+• “The writing and voice acting are extremely poor, though they have a certain enjoyment factor similar to the bad story and acting in Resident Evil.”

 • graphics